DellProSupportGse/Tools/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## GetLogs

-   This tool is used to collect all the logs for Azure Stack HCI (Switches, Servers and OS)
+   This tool is used to collect all the logs Switches, Servers and OS

    ![alt text](readme/GetLogs.jpg)